 1750 Vito Amico talks about the castle being in ruins.

-The fortress stands at the summit of a N-S running cliff ledge with a
+The fortress stands at the summit of a north to south running cliff ledge with a

 steep fall of ground to the east.
 The easiest approach is along

-the ridge line from the town of Tripi to the SW.
+the ridge line from the town of Tripi to the southwest.
 The castle forms

 an irregular trapezoidal shape which apparently was entered via some